loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 EOF
 ```

-At this point we can check the running pods in our kubernetes pods (in server1 or server2):
+At this point we can check the pods running in our kubernetes cluster (in server1, server2 & server3 at this point):

 ```
 $ sudo kubectl get pods -A